-Many worksites throughout the Bay Area are not well served by transit or vanpool, and therefore carpooling may be a more viable option for a wide range of worksite sizes and geographic settings.
-The federal tax code does not allow wages used for carpool costs, or employer-provided carpool subsidies, to be excluded from the employee's taxable income.
-However, carpooling is a popular option among employees and is an effective means of reducing drive-alone commute trips.
-Employers may that choose to offer a carpool subsidy of at least \$1 per day (but less than \$3/day) for each day that an employee carpools to work as a secondary measure for the purposes of complying via Option 4B.
+Many worksites throughout the Bay Area are not well served by transit and therefore carpooling may be a more viable option for a wide range of worksite sizes and geographic settings., Carpooling is a popular option among employees and is an effective means of reducing drivealone commute trips.
+Employers may that choose to offer a carpool subsidy of at least \$1 per day (but less than

+\$3/day) for each day that an employee carpools to work as a secondary measure for the purposes of complying via Option 4B.
 Employers who offer this measure are encouraged to provide additional secondary measures options that will complement the carpool subsidy, including preferred parking for carpoolers, an employer-specific carpool match service, and participation in a guaranteed ride home program.
+Employers need to check with the IRS.gov website for IRS regulations regarding transit benefits and tax policy.